1. What is “Workers’ Compensation” in Florida?

 sports teams competing in a motor racing event as defined in Florida Statutes

-tion 549.08.
+section 549.08.

 4. Labor under a sentence of a court to perform community services as

-lorida Statutes section 316.193.
+provided in Florida Statutes section 316.193.

 5. State prisoners or county inmates, except those performing services for

-private employers or those enumerated in F
+private employers or those enumerated in Florida Statutes section 948.036(1).

 Of course, workers’ compensation could be provided by an employer who has